coderefinery/github-without-command-line/_episodes/03-contributing.md

 ### Step 3: Contributing non-trivial changes

-Submit a larger change using GitHub Desktop by first opening an issue.
+Submit a larger change using GitHub Desktop.
+As an example our task will be to add a new file (in our case taco recipe) to the exercise repository.

+- We first open an issue and describe our idea.
+In the issue we can collect feedback.
+- We clone the exercise repository using GitHub Desktop.
+- Add the new file to the local repository.
+- Create a new branch.
+- Try to publish that branch (you may not have write permissions to the repository on GitHub).
+- If you don't have write permissions: "Fork this repository", then try to publish the branch to the fork.
+- "Create Pull Request"

+(instructor shows how, later we add screenshots)

 Optional exercise:
-- Sending a pull request with a typo/mistake in it and adjusting the pull request with a subsequent commit
+- Send a pull request with a typo/mistake in it and adjust the pull request with a subsequent commit.
+Discuss how adjusting pull requests can be a useful mechanism.

+---

+> ## Summary
+>
+> - In this episode we learned how to propose changes and submit changes via "pull requests".
+> - Protecting the `master` branch and insisting on every change going
+>   through a pull request can be useful to get feedback on your changes
+>   and to improve knowledge transfer.
+> - For controversial changes it can
+>   be useful to first discuss in an issue before submitting the changes.
+> - Note that you can mark pull requests as draft to collect feedback on unfinished work.
+{: .discussion}